Healthy Homes Assessment Belmont

 Belmont Healthy Homes Compliance Timeframes

-• The insulation of the ceiling and underfloor is compulsory for all Belmont and New Zealand rental homes where it’s reasonably practicable to install.
+• Underfloor and ceiling insulation is compulsory in all Belmont and New Zealand rental homes where it’s reasonably practicable to install.

-• Property managers and landlords are required to keep records that demonstrate conformance with each Healthy Homes Standard that apply or will be applied to the rental property.
+• Landlords and property managers must keep records to demonstrate conformance with any Healthy Homes Standards that apply or will apply during the tenure of their rental properties.

-• Private landlords and property managers have to ensure their rental properties comply to the Healthy Homes Standards within 90 days of any newly renewed, extended or changed tenancy.
+• Private landlords and property managers have to ensure their rental properties comply to the Healthy Homes Standard within 90 days of a new, renewed or varied Tenancy.

-• All boarding households (except Kainga Ora and registered Community Housing Provider boarding household tenancies) are required to comply with Healthy Homes Standards regardless of the date when the tenancy started.
+• All boarding houses (except Kainga Ora and Community Housing Providers with registered Boarding home tenancies) must comply with the Healthy Homes Standards regardless of when the tenancy began.

-• All households let by Kainga Ora (formerly Housing New Zealand) and registered Community Housing Providers must meet the Healthy Homes Standards regardless of when the tenancy began.
+• All houses that are rented out to Kainga Ora (formerly Housing New Zealand) and Community Housing Providers that are registered must meet the Healthy Homes Standards regardless of when the tenancy first began.

 Unreasonable Gaps & Holes